uspki/policies/certificate-policy.md

 ## 4.2 Certificate application processing

 ### 4.2.1 Performing identification and authentication functions
-Identification and authentication as specified in Sections 3.2 SHALL occur no more that 30 days prior to the initial certificate issuance.

 All CAs SHALL establish and follow a documented procedure for verifying all data requested for inclusion in the Certificate by the Applicant.

 For end entity Domain Validation SSL certificates and end entity Organizational Validation SSL certificates: